Julia Chinn: Legacy

 Throughout her lifetime, Chinn fulfilled the traditional role for the wife of a politician.
 When the Marquis de Lafayette visited the plantation, Chinn helped organize entertainment in his honor, both at the plantation and throughout the county.
 This entailed a high degree of organization, both of the property she was responsible for, as well as the management of relations with the white political society in the community.

 Johnson's Senate career ended in 1828 when he was not re-elected to his Kentucky seat.
 He was eliminated from consideration as a candidate for vice president during the Andrew Jackson campaign for president, with whom Johnson had hoped to run.
 Apparently, his relationship with Chinn contributed to this because fears existed about its potential to be damaging by association to the reputation of the president hopeful.
 While interracial sex was common, interracial relationships were expected to be hidden—something Johnson did not do.

-After Chinn's death, Johnson ran for the vice-presidency alongside the eighth president, Martin Van Buren and he was elected.
+After Chinn's death, Johnson ran for the vice-presidency alongside the eighth president, Martin Van Buren, and was elected.
 However, during the campaign numerous cartoons and broadsides were published that disparaged Johnson because of his relationships with Chinn and their two daughters.
 In one cartoon, dated to 1836, Johnson is featured with both daughters one of whom holds a picture of Chinn and one of the captions reads: "When I read the scurrilous attacks in the Newspapers on the Mother of my Children, pardon me, my friends if I give way to feelings!!!
 My dear Girls, bring me your Mother's picture, that I may show it to my friends here."
 In the cartoon, the color of the skin of Chinn and her daughters was darkened deliberately.
-Chinn reportedly had only one black relative, a great-grandparent, and it is likely her skin was much paler than depicted in the cartoon.
+Chinn reportedly had only one black ancestor, a great-grandparent, and it is likely her skin was much paler than depicted in the cartoon.
 Likewise, 'otherness' was suggested in the cartoon by depicting her as wearing a turban.

-Historiography

 No records remain that were written by Chinn or her two daughters.
 Historian Amrita Myers believes that Johnson's brothers destroyed much of his archive after his death for two reasons: first, so that they might disinherit his daughters, whom he had named as beneficiaries in his will; second, because they were ashamed of his relationship with Chinn.

 In 2020, discussion was raised in Johnson County, Iowa, as to whether the county should be renamed, removing its association with Richard Mentor Johnson.
 Reasons given for removal included Johnson's killing of numerous Native Americans during battles, including Tecumseh, and his enslavement of many people, including Chinn.